Thadeo Ouano

 In 2019, the Sandiganbayan has dropped the graft charges against the late Mandaue City mayor Thadeo Ouano accused of corruption in the purchase of “overpriced” lampposts back in 2007.
 The anti-graft court did not find proof beyond reasonable doubt to support the charges.

 Ouano was one of the Cebu Provincial Board members representing the sixth district and was a member of the Liberal Party since 2012.
 He died of cancer at the age of 70 on February 26, 2016.

 He was replaced by his son Thadeo "Jonkie" Ouano as board member of the 6th District of Cebu Province, under the banner of the One Cebu Party.

 In 2019, running under the banner of PDP Laban / One Cebu Party, Jonas Cortes allied with the descendants of Teddy Ouano to form the Cortes-Ouano alliance.
-Emmarie "Lolypop" Ouano-Dizon won as the representative of the sixth district of Cebu of the House of the Representatives.
+Emmarie Ouano-Dizon won as the representative of the sixth district of Cebu of the House of the Representatives.